PacktPublishing/Software-Architecture-with-Cpp-2E/Chapter03/README.md

 - sphinx-mdinclude
 - Doxygen

+The C++ compiler in your IDE and the Conan profile must be compatible to compile examples from the IDE.

+Assuming you're on Linux or using WSL.
+The examples are developed on Linux, but their compilation and functionality are also tested on macOS and Windows.

 ### Python requirements files

 Sphinx is a Python application that can be installed in a Python virtual environment.